danbev/learning-ai/notes/rope.md

 is not exactly the same as the ones you memorized you will not be able to answer it.

-The goal here is the same, to introduce encode position but instead of adding this to the embeddings it will add them to the query and key matrices by rotating them.
+The goal here is the same, to introduce positional encoding but instead of adding this to the embeddings it will add them to the query and key matrices by rotating them.
 The idea is to make the dot product of the query and key vectors position-aware, encoding the relative positions of tokens into the attention mechanism.